 Missing or Damaged Issue?

-If you determine that your issue of H.R. or J. Herp is missing or if the issue arrived in damaged condition, please notify the SSAR Publications Office at: email@example.com
+If your issue of H.R. or J. Herp is missing or if the issue arrived in damaged condition, please notify: Christy Classi (e-mail: email@example.com) for a replacement.

 Herp Review Staff